alyulina/spoon-billed-sandpiper/README.md

 ver20: taking exp(s) instead of s for fitness + no limits on the distr of s; still looks bad (Rai's results do not match Fedya's) – what's wrong?

 trying to understand why Fedya's results do not match Rai's? either something is wrong with interpolation / me parsing things (running stuff to see if this is the case) or with Rai's code / math (currently focusing on this) or with Fedya's code

+Fedya: maybe we should be scaling sigma after all